Tune In: TV One’s ‘Bad Dad Rehab: The Next Session’ Starring Lamman Rucker & Big Daddy Kane Premieres On Father’s Day

 TV One’s Bad Dad Rehab: The Next Session’ airs on Sunday, June 20 at 8 P.M.
 ET/7C.

 Bad Dad Rehab: The Next Session is written by Keronda McKnight, directed by Juwan Lee with casting by George Pierre.
-The film is produced for TV One by Swirl Films with Eric Tomosunas, Keith Neal, Ron Robinson and James Sepplefrick serving as Executive Producers.
+The film is produced for TV One by Swirl Films with Eric Tomosunas, Keith Neal, Ron Robinson, and James Sepplefrick serving as Executive Producers.
 For TV One, Jason Ryan is the Executive Producer in Charge of Production, Donyell McCullough is Senior Director of Talent & Casting and Robyn Greene Arrington is Vice President of Original Programming and Production.

 Comments